dbrennand/home-ops/docs/ansible/pihole.md

 ## Overview

 The Raspberry Pi 3 in my Homelab acts as a DNS server by running [Pi-hole](https://pi-hole.net/) in a container.
-Furthermore, [Tailscale](https://tailscale.com/) is deployed to be able to get ad-blocking whilst on the go.

 ## Prerequisites